numediart/act/README.md

 * Make mediapipe and openface connections more reliable
 * Server unit test
 * Optimise data formatting
+* Add a way to handle the disconnection of the client
+* Add a way to handle the reconnection of the client
+* Find a way to transmit roomId to openface or any other facial recognition software to get user expression using websocket
+* Add Error Handling and Error Event

 <!-- LICENSE -->
 ## License